 Clubs have a duty of care not only to the children and young people in their club but also to the coaches, helpers and officials working within the club.
 By adhering to the policies and procedures set by Scottish Gymnastics and adopting best practice, the risk of harm should be reduced and allow all those participating in gymnastics to enjoy a safe, fun and positive experience.
-Safeguarding training organised through SG is mandatory for all those working with children, young people and protected adults regardless of whether in a paid or voluntary capacity.
+Safeguarding training through Scottish Gymnastics is mandatory for all those working with children, young people and protected adults whether in a paid or voluntary capacity.

-For Parents looking at a gymnastics club for their child please have a quick read at our 10 Safeguarding Questions for Parents click here
+For parents and carers looking at a gymnastics club for their child, please read our 10 safeguarding questions for parents

 We’re all trying to adapt to the challenges that Covid-19 is bringing to our lives.
 With this comes a sense of loss on a variety of levels that are alien to our daily lives.
 The sportscotland Institute of Sport has put this self-help guide together to help with loss and bereavement which we think you’ll find useful.

-If you need to talk to someone about how you are feeling there are links organisations on our contact/links page you can choose to contact.
+If you need to talk to someone about how you are feeling there are links to organisations on our contacts & links page you can choose to contact.